Contact us

 Buying your first marker or equipment is not always easy.
 Therefore, we have put together this guide to help you in your purchase.
 Here you will find a lot of information about clothing, markers, protective equipment, etc. If you can't find information about what you are looking for, please feel free to contact us at Tacticalstore, we have knowledgeable staff ready to assist with any assistance we can provide!

-So what is Paintball?
+What is Paintball?

-At established companies and associations, you can play Paintball in most environments, everything from deep, dense forest courses to "urban environments" where the courses consist of cars, airplanes and buildings.
+At established companies and associations, you can play Paintball in most environments, everything from deep, dense forest tracks to "urban environments" where the tracks consist of cars, airplanes and buildings.
 All categories of players can usually play in these areas as most of the games are adapted so that new and experienced players can play at the same time.
 If you choose to play by yourself with a group of friends out in the forest, you should first ask the landowner for permission before playing on the land.

 A popular matchup that many associations and companies are adopting is the drop-in game, also known as "Walkon".
 These game days are often regular and are played weekly, or on fixed dates.
 Walkons are usually open to everyone, beginners or experienced, you can bring your own equipment or rent it on site, and there is usually a fireplace and food and drink sales.
 To participate, you usually pay a fee before the start of the game and many organizers require that you also buy Paintball balls on site.